IBM-Bluemix-Docs/ComposeForElasticsearch/pricing.md

 ## Increasing resources

 If you need more storage or memory for your service, you can increase the resources.
-Resources are increased in a 10:1 ratio of disk storage to memory unit.
-Increasing the disk size that is allocated to the deployment also increases the RAM that is allocated.
+Resources are increased in a 10:1 ratio of disk storage to memory unit and increasing the disk size that is allocated to the deployment also increases the RAM that is allocated.
 A {{site.data.keyword.composeForElasticsearch}} unit consists of 1 GB of storage and 102 MB of memory.
 Each unit and the price per unit _includes_ the cost to increase the resources on all three nodes.

 ## Calculating the cost of your deployment
 {: #tiered-pricing}